mmx1/sslScanGo/README.md

     sudo apt-get install libssl-dev golang sqlite3 mercurial export GOPATH=$HOME/go

-This has been confirmed to work with OpenSSL 1.0.2d and go 1.5.1 on Ubuntu 15.10.
+This has been confirmed to work with OpenSSL 1.0.2d and Go 1.5.1 on Ubuntu 15.10.
-Testing performed with OpenSSL 1.0.2g and go 1.7.4 on Ubuntu 17.04.
+Testing performed with OpenSSL 1.0.2g and Go 1.7.4 on Ubuntu 17.04.
-Known issues with go 1.2
+Known issues with Go < 1.2
-Requires OpenSSL >= 1.0.2 for SSL_get_server_tmp_key.
+Requires OpenSSL >= 1.0.2 (for SSL_get_server_tmp_key).

 Fetch Code
 ===========

     go get github.com/mmx1/sslScanGo

 will fetch the source and its dependencies.
-This will take approximately 6 seconds to complete depending on your network connection.

 Scripts
 =========